araitmonter/araitmonter/README.md

-### Hello world!  </>
+## Hello world! </>

 My name is Arait!
 I’m a FullStack Developer living in Mexico City experienced in building responsive, accessible websites and web applications using JavaScript, jQuery, Firebase and React.
 As a recent Generation Bootcamp graduate, I’m looking to expand my portfolio and collaborate on something new.

-💻 Java Developer Jr. at Gamexpress
+💻 Java Developer Jr. at [Gamexpress](https://www.linkedin.com/company/gamexpressvg/?originalSubdomain=mx)

 👨‍💻 Currently enroll in BSc. in Maths Applied and Computer Science at UNAM.

-Software developer volunteer at Mexican Studies Center of  Witwatersrand University, Johannesburg, South Africa.
+💻Software Developer Volunteer at Mexican Studies Center of  Witwatersrand University, Johannesburg, South Africa.

-📄 Bootcamp Java Full Stack Jr. - Generation Mx.
+📄 Bootcamp Java Full Stack Jr. at Generation Mx.

 - Languages & Frameworks

 - Tools I use